 Convinced professional services help?
 Figure out which ones you need.

-As with everything in law there is nuance and shades of gray (not 50) in terms of how and what type of professional services are available for your next bet the farm case.
+As with everything in law there is nuance and shades of gray in terms of how and what type of professional services are available for your next bet the farm case.
 The main ways DISCO professional services support big cases include: advanced forensics, ediscovery project management, strategic ediscovery consulting, and managed review.

 DISCO has successfully reshaped how people view data transfer, ingestion, and processing, moving the needle from unwieldy and complicated to seamless and user-friendly.
 Yet the process of data identification, defensible collection, and at times complex forensic analysis remains a burden.
 Additionally, the increasing volume of atypical data sources and types makes having the right forensic experts crucial.

 Whether you need an expert to extract mobile data, conduct a forensic investigation of insider threats, or testify on forensic reports, DISCO has experienced, certified experts ready to assist.
 They also have the added bonus of a deep understanding of the DISCO suite of tools and how to best optimize the approach to seamlessly integrate with the DISCO platform.
 Leveraging the industry-leading tools like Forensic Toolkit, Cellebrite, X1, EnCase, Raptor, and more the team is able to address all your forenesic needs seamlessly domestically and internationally.